-A savings bank is basically a 'self-owned' institution.
-Its governance structure and the composition of its governing bodies differ from those of public limited liability companies; see the Financial Institutions Act 2015 and what bodies a savings bank is required to have.
+The governance structure and the composition of the governing bodies of a savings bank differ somewhat from those of public limited liability companies; see the Financial Institutions Act and what bodies a savings bank is required to have.
 The bank's highest body is the supervisory board comprising EC holders, customers, employees and representatives of the public authorities.